 Installing your new laminate flooring can be an exciting process.
 Being able to step onto a strong, affordable, and durable product that is designed to provide comfort for years to come is a feeling that is certainly hard to beat.
 While your new flooring is built to last, it’s important to remember that certain risk factors can play a major part in the outcome of your home’s value.
-Eco Cork Foam (ECF) is here to provide unbeatable laminate flooring underlayments to help keep your investment safe and sound.
+Eco Cork Foam (ECF) is here to help keep your investment safe and sound.
 Our patented floor underlayment is comprised of a proprietary blend of polyurethane foam and cork to create a product that offers numerous benefits.
 One key advantage that our laminate underlayment holds over competitors is the built-in moisture barrier, which works to keep out water and moisture damages to keep your floors safe and sound.

 Moisture can cause many problems for homeowners, ranging from unwanted odors to costly repairs.
 Today, we’ll look at a few concerns associated with laminate flooring and moisture problems.
-If you are in need of one of the best underlayments for laminate flooring, be sure to pick up a roll of ECF today to see the quality difference for yourself!
+If you need one of the best underlayments for laminate flooring, be sure to pick up a roll of ECF today to see the quality difference for yourself!

 Cupping or Crowning